-Those students identified as needing intensive remediation must be provided with a Progress Monitoring Plan (PMP) an intervention plan developed in consultation with the student's parent or legal guardian.
-The purpose of the Progress Monitoring Plan-intervention plan is to assist the student in meeting district and state expectations for proficiency in reading, writing, science and mathematics.
-The plan may include one or more of the following activities as considered appropriate by the school administration: Tier I (core supports); Tire II or Tier III inverventions that may include, small group interventions within the school day; accommodations to support academic/behavioral/social emotional progress extended day services; tutoring; suspension of other curriculum except scheduling of classes to focus on only a few subjects needing remediation or emphasis (reading; writing; science and/or mathematics); testing for ESE services; and Title I and other remedial activities as determined by the school district.
+Those students identified as needing intensive remediation must be provided with an Intervention Plan developed in consultation with the student's parent or legal guardian.
+The purpose of the Intervention Plan is to assist the student in meeting district and state expectations for proficiency in reading, writing, science and mathematics.
+The plan may include one or more of the following activities as considered appropriate by the school administration: Tier I (core supports); Tire II or Tier III interventions that may include, small group interventions within the school day; accommodations to support academic/behavioral/social emotional progress, extended day services; tutoring; scheduling of classes to focus on only a few subjects needing remediation or emphasis (reading; writing; science and/or mathematics); testing for ESE services; and Title I and other remedial activities as determined by the school district.
 If a student is not remediated, he/she may be retained.
-(Additional information in 4.209b)